A polynomial analogue of Landau's theorem and related problems: Further applications

-where $C_{q,2}$ and $C_{q,3}$ are positive constants, given explicitly in \cite[Thm.~1,2]{3proc} as infinite products.\\ We modify the main term of \eqref{3procfirst} to obtain an asymptotic formula in the general limit $q^n \to \infty$. \begin{thm} For any positive integer $n$,
+We modify the main term of \eqref{3procfirst} to obtain an asymptotic formula in the general limit $q^n \to \infty$. \begin{thm} For any positive integer $n$,

 where the implied constants are absolute.
-Moreover, $C_{q,i} = 1 + O\left( \frac{1}{q} \right)$. \end{thm}
+Moreover, $C_{q,i} = 1 + O\left( 1/q \right)$. \end{thm}

-\subsection{Higher Genus}
+\subsection{Higher genus}

-The paper \cite{3proc} also considers an higher genus analogue of $S_2(q)$, $S_3(q)$.
+We consider a higher genus analogue of the sets $S_1(q)$, $S_2(q)$ and $S_3(q)$.
 Consider a function field $K$ with finite constant field $\FF_q$, i.e. $K$ is a finitely generated field extension of transcendence degree one over $\FF_q$ and $\FF_q$ is algebraically closed in $K$.
-For each place $v$ of $K$, the residue field at $v$ is denoted by $\FF_v$ which has cardinality $q_v$.
-The degree $\deg v$ of $v$ is $[\FF_v : \FF_q]$.
-Let $K_r$ be the fixed constant field extension over $K$ of degree $r$.
-Let $\text{Div}(K)$ be the divisor group of $K$.
-We adopt the multiplicative notation so that every element $m$ in $\text{Div}(K)$ is written as
+Let $\mathfrak{Q}$ be a fixed place of $K$.
+Let $\mathbb{P}_K$ be the set of places of $K$.